 Renewable Electricity Generation in Kazakhstan

-In the first quarter of 2020, the share of green electricity generated in the total amount of energy generated in Kazakhstan was 1.8%.
+In the first quarter of 2020, the share of green electricity generated in Kazakhstan's total amount of energy was 1.8%.
 This is 58% more than for the same period in 2019.
 Renewable energy development in Kazakhstan is accelerating, according to the Kazakhstan Wind Power Market Outlook 2020 ÷ 2030.
 For three years, the amount of green energy generated has doubled.
 If in 2017 stations using renewable energy sources generated 1.1 billion kWh, in 2019 this figure was 2.4 billion kWh.
 The state plans in 2020 to bring this figure to 3.15 billion kWh.
 Meanwhile, in Kazakhstan, the share of renewable energy in the total amount of electricity generated remains insignificant.
 In 2019, this figure did not exceed 2.3%, in 2020 it is planned to increase it to 3%.
-This indicator is indicated in the Concept for the transition of the Republic of Kazakhstan to a green economy.
+This indicator is included in the Concept for the Republic of Kazakhstan's transition to a green economy.

 Power Infrastructure Condition and Plans for Modernization and Improvement

-Existing depreciation of electrical equipment and a steady increase in energy consumption will lead to the need for significant investment in the development of new power generating capacities in Kazakhstan.
+Existing depreciation of electrical equipment and a steady increase in energy consumption will lead to the need for significant investment in developing new power generating capacities in Kazakhstan.
 For the state budget - this is a burden, for the investors - the opportunity to effectively invest money.
-From the moment of gaining independence to the present day, the electric power industry of Kazakhstan has passed a serious reform path.
+From the moment of gaining independence to the present day, Kazakhstan's electric power industry has passed a serious reform path.
 However, the basic sector of the industry – power generation has not undergone fundamental changes.
-The core of the generation sector is still the equipment put into operation in the 60-80s of the last century.
+The core of the generation sector is still the equipment put into operation in the last century's 60-80s.

 Current Renewable Power Market Situation in the Republic of Kazakhstan

-Renewable Market Watch™ reported, currently there are 101 renewable power plants (37 solar, 37 hydro, 22 wind and 5 biogas) in the country, according to data published by the Ministry of Energy of Kazakhstan.
-At the same time, the total capacity of renewable energy power plants in Kazakhstan at the end of 2019 amounted to 1,050MW.
+Renewable Market Watch™ reported that there are currently 101 renewable power plants (37 solar, 37 hydro, 22 wind and 5 biogas) in the country, according to data published by the Ministry of Energy of Kazakhstan.
+Simultaneously, the total capacity of renewable energy power plants in Kazakhstan at the end of 2019 amounted to 1,050MW.
 Furthermore, by the end of 2020, it is planned to increase the capacity to 1,655MW due to the construction of new renewable energy power plants.
 In January-March 2020, wind power plants generated the most electricity - 45% of the total renewable energy produced, followed by solar power plants - 35.7% and small hydropower plants - 19%.